SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/invitation/add-participant.md

     * If you selected **Associates** or **Resource** in step 3, you can choose **All** in the list box to display the associates or resources in all groups.
     * If you selected **Company/contact**, **Project** or **Selection** in step 3, you can search for the required company, contact, project or selection from this field.

 5. Once you select the required source, a list of all available entries for this source is displayed.
 Select the users or resources to include in the follow-up and click the arrow button to the right of the list ( ![icon][img2] ).
-They are then displayed on the right-hand side of the window.
+They are then displayed on the right side of the window.
 You can also select users and resources individually by double-clicking them.

     > [!NOTE]
     > If any of the people are busy at the time you specified, their name is shown in red, so you can easily see if you should find a different time for the follow-up.
 You can still invite them to this new appointment, and their entry will then be shown in red with the word "CONFLICT" in the dialog for follow-ups.